end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 </table>

 {{< pleasenote >}}
-  Note that the following mixes must match the [demultiplexing  code](#Arduino_sketch)&nbsp;running on the arduino.
+  Note that the following mixes must match the [demultiplexing  code](#Arduino_sketch) running on the arduino.
 If you do not use the code "as is", then you must also adjust your transmitter mixes to reflect the change.
 {{< /pleasenote >}}